Courses are available for rising 6 - 12 grade students each summer. View our full list of courses.

 Please free to contact USC’s Continuation Education and Conferences Office at 803-777-9444 if you have any questions or if you need to leave a message for your student during camp hours.

 Use this checklist [pdf] to help with your packing.

 We know that parents and students value the ability to be able to call and text each other at a moment’s notice.
 Although we do not prohibit mobile phones, all phone features, including talk, text messaging, and cameras, are not to be used during any instructional or laboratory time.
 Parents/guardians are responsible for setting clear guidelines for mobile phone use with their student.
 USC’s Continuing Education and Conferences is not responsible for phone or text content, usage, or phone bills incurred while attending any activity, including loaning phones to friends, loss of phone or placing calls after lights out.

 Scholars are on the go throughout the week.
 Each week-long course has orientation on Sunday followed by instruction Monday through Friday.
 Friends and family are invited to final presentations on Friday afternoon.
 Evenings at Carolina are filled with great activities – like movie, trivia, bowling nights and much more!
 Check out a typical camp schedule.

 Carolina Gives Back will be a part of the Carolina Master Scholars Adventures Series.
 You will be helping to give back to our community.

 A charity or nonprofit has been designated for each week that an Adventure Series is held this summer.
 On Sunday at check-in, each scholar is asked to bring item(s) or cash to donate to the charity.
-Throughout the week, University faculty and staff will also contribute by dropping off donations.
-At the end of the week, we will collect all the donations and present them to the charity.
-Here is the list [pdf] of organizations that we are supporting this summer.
+Throughout the week, university faculty and staff will also contribute by dropping off donations.
+At the end of the week, we will collect all the donations and present them to the organization.